gihyunkim/computer_vision/lotte_project/object_recognition/README.md

-object_recognition for out own data using YOLO-slim
+object_recognition for our own data using YOLO-slim

 참조github_1[[tensorflow-code]](https://github.com/YunYang1994/tensorflow-yolov3)